IMISE/3LGM2-Tool/IHE/MustBeGroupedWith.md

 3LGM supports this by having these attributes stored in each actor.
 The tool will display error messages, when actors aren't grouped with the necessary actors.

+The tool offers three options to resolve this error:
+1. Option: Property dialog for error-correcting
+2. Option: Remove inconsistent Element
+3. Option: Connect

 ## Example ##